GenesisWarfare/The-Promised-Hills/README.md

 - **Base.cs** – Handles base health and defeat logic.

 ## How to Play
-1. Click the image button near your base to spawn a soldier.
+1. Click the image button near your base to choose the type of unit that you want to spwan.

+2. Press 1, 2 or 3 to choose the lane for the spawn of the unit.

-2. Soldiers walk forward automatically.
+3. Units walk forward automatically.

-3. When they meet an enemy, they stop and fight.
+4. They stop and fight when encountering an enemy.

-4. Destroy the enemy base before yours falls.
+5. Destroy the enemy base before your own falls.

 ---